zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

   | allow_certificate  | tinyint(1)   | NO   |     |                                          |
   +--------------------+--------------+------+-----+------------------------------------------+

+**History**:
-There is an important split in demographic data gathered for the students who signed up during the MITx prototype phase in the spring of 2012, and those that signed up afterwards.
+This table was organized differently for the students who signed up during the MITx prototype phase in the spring of 2012, and those that signed up afterwards.
+An important split exists in the demographic data gathered.

 `id`
 ----